theosanderson/viralphylo-exercises/content/section-1/1b copy 3.md

 {{% question %}}

-According to the tree, is `S:D614G` monophyletic?
+According to the tree, is `S:D614G` homoplasic?
 {{% /question %}}

 {{<answerbox key="sad2323ksadsdposagdkposa" >}}